 The plug socket has a rubber seal that holds the spark plug so it does not fall when it is pulled out.
-Make sure each spark plug is snugly fitted into the plug socket.
+Make sure each spark plug is snugly fitted into the spark plug socket.

 4. Check the gap on each new spark plug with a feeler gauge.
 Use only the specified spark plugs.
-The spark plug gap is shown in the "Technical and consumer information" section.
+The spark plug gap is shown in the "Technical and consumer information" section of this manual.
 Adjust it as required.